Assessment - FAQ

 The report you receive provides a breakdown by type of question and the specific learning objective assessed in the mastery exercise.
 You can use the report to determine how you did on certain types of questions (e.g. remembering, understanding, applying or evaluating) and which learning objectives you should revisit to ensure that you understand the material well enough.
 Each code corresponds to a learning objective which you can find in Elentra.

-What happens if I fail a mastery exercise?
+What happens if I fail a mastery exercise or another mandatory component of a course?

 What is a progress test and what do the results mean to MD students?

-The blueprint of the progress test aligns with the Medical Council Canada Qualifying Examination (MCCQE) Part I. A series of progress tests throughout the MD program have proven to be a reliable screening tool for MCCQE Part I with a high level of sensitivity (100%) and specificity (93.7%) (2T0 cohort N=227).
+The blueprint of the progress test aligns with the Medical Council of Canada Qualifying Examination (MCCQE) Part I and the series of progress tests throughout the MD program have been shown to correlate with performance on the MCCQE Part 1.

 Who has access to the learner chart?